 .) by entering the following commands:

 Note: If you're using an Anaconda distribution, be sure to use an Anaconda command prompt.

-Alternately, you can run VS Code through the operating system UI, then use File > Open Folder to open the project folder.
+Alternately, you can create a folder through the operating system UI, then use VS Code's File > Open Folder to open the project folder.